RITA-group/py-kitchen/src/README.md

-import os

-version = '0.2.5'
-prefix = '/api/v1'
-description = f"""
-🚀 This API allows to manage rooms, profiles, and participants.
+🚀 This API allows managing rooms, profiles, and participants.

-Another version of the [docs]({prefix}/redoc).

 ## Initial release
 * **Create and delete rooms**.